 In Their Own Words

 "I try to work with students at a level that’s comfortable for them.
-But I also try to see where the edge is and if they can get close to the edge of their comfort zone, and maybe go beyond it.
+But I also try to see where the edge is and if they can get close to the edge of their comfort zone, and maybe go beyond it."

-Working with first-year students has been overwhelmingly positive.
+"Working with first-year students has been overwhelmingly positive.
 There’s a freshness that is very contagious; it only feeds into my own enthusiasm for teaching, and particularly teaching here at Berklee.
-I’m eager to show them, 'Here’s my experience.
-Here’s what I’ve been doing for the last 15 years as a teacher and, in addition, for the last 30 years as a performing musician.'
+I’m eager to show them, 'Here is my experience.
+Here is what I’ve been doing for the last 20 years as a teacher and, in addition, for the last 35 years as a performing musician.'"

-As a first-year instructor, I can’t emphasize enough that I’m not just teaching students how to sing.
+"I can’t emphasize enough that I’m not just teaching students how to sing.
 I’m teaching them how to be professional musicians.
-I want students to have grown a little bit more as young adults [after working with me].
+In addition, I want students to have grown a little bit more as young adults [after working with me]."

-I try to emphasize relaxation above anything else.
-If a student can feel comfortable with me as a teacher and as a human being then we’re off to a very good start.
-I believe that the work we’re doing comes from a relaxed place.
+"I try to emphasize relaxation above anything else.
+If a student can feel comfortable with me as a teacher and as a human being, then we’re off to a very good start.
+I believe the work we’re doing comes from a relaxed place.
 I want them to be at ease.
-I want them to feel like they can be open to this experience, as well as, when it comes time to present themselves, that it starts from a calm, grounded center, and they’re open to express themselves, which is what we’re doing as a performing artist.
+I want them to feel like they can be open to this learning experience, and so when it comes time to present in a performance setting, they begin with a calm, grounded center from which they will be open to expressing themselves.
+This is what we do as performing artists."

-I want them to come away with a solid technique that will serve them for the rest of their lives, whether or not they go into this professionally."
+"I want students to come away with a solid technique that will serve them for the rest of their lives, whether or not they go into music professionally."